 Test and Retest Software Capacity for Higher Traffic

 Every shop’s Black Friday e-commerce strategy should include testing (and retesting) its website and shipping software’s reliability.

 Your store should be resilient to traffic surges across desktop and mobile devices.
 While returning customers may put up with slow page speeds, new users could have less patience.
 Unreliable product pages, checkout processes, and shipping integrations have a crucial impact on your conversion rates.

-Check your software for built-in site health tools.
+Check your software for built-in site health and usability testing tools.
 Platforms like Shopify offer users online speed reports to determine whether their shop can handle increased traffic.
 These tools can replicate the user experience and expose areas you’ll need to tweak as traffic increases.

 Black Friday shopping is very competitive.
 Impatient consumers will move on if they can’t navigate your store.
 Eliminating slow load times or cumbersome checkout processes keep customers where they should be–your site.